Madhuri Dixit: Acting career

-1980s: Early roles, breakthrough and recognition
+1980s: Early roles and breakthrough

-Dixit made her cinema debut in 1984 with Rajshri Productions' drama Abodh, opposite Bengali actor, Tapas Paul.
-Upon release, the film failed commercially but Dixit's performance earned her positive reviews from critics.
+Dixit made her debut in film in 1984 with Rajshri Productions' drama Abodh, opposite Bengali actor, Tapas Paul.
+The film failed commercially but Dixit's performance earned her positive reviews from critics.
 Aakash Barvalia of Gomolo wrote, "Madhuri excels in her role as a young bride who acquits herself well as the naive village girl and does not realise what marriage actually entails."
 Her only release of 1985 – Awara Baap – flopped at the box office.
-During this time, a monochrome photograph of hers, shot by Gautam Rajadhyaksha was featured on the cover of the then popular magazine Debonair and she appeared as the cover girl of Filmfare in April 1986.
+During this time, a monochrome photograph of hers, shot by Gautam Rajadhyaksha was featured on the cover of the then-popular magazine Debonair and she appeared as the cover girl of Filmfare in April 1986.

 Dixit's next four releases were the dramas Swati (1986), Manav Hatya (1986), Hifazat (1987) and Uttar Dakshin (1987).
-None of these films performed well either critically or commercially.
+All films were critical and commercial failures.
 Hifazat marked Dixit's first of several collaborations with Anil Kapoor.
 In 1988, Dixit had film releases; two of them —Mohre, and Khatron Ke Khiladi —were commercial failures.

-In 1988, Dixit acted in Dayavan which was a commercially successful movie.
-In her next movie from the same year she finally attained recognition when she played Mohini, an impoverished and miserable woman, who is forced to dance to make money for her father in N. Chandra's action romance Tezaab opposite Anil Kapoor.
-It went on to become the highest-grossing film of the year and she received her first Filmfare Award for Best Actress nomination; the film's success established Dixit as a leading actress of Hindi cinema, and marked a significant turning point in her career.
+In 1988, Dixit acted in Dayavan, which was a commercially successful film.
+Her next release of the year was N. Chandra's action drama Tezaab, opposite Anil Kapoor.
+Dixit performance as Mohini, an impoverished and miserable woman compelled to perform dances in order to earn money for her father, earned her mainstream recognition.
+Tezaab went on to become the highest-grossing film of the year and Dixit received her first Filmfare Award for Best Actress nomination.
+The film's success established Dixit as a leading actress of Hindi cinema and marked a significant point in her career.
 Akshay Shah of Planet Bollywood wrote, "Madhuri Dixit also gives a fine tuned performance.
-Though she is more remembered for her crowd pleasing dance act Ek Do Teen, her acting needs to be noted, specially in the scenes where she is pitted against Anupam Kher."
+Though she is more remembered for her crowd pleasing dance act 'Ek Do Teen', her acting needs to be noted, specially in the scenes where she is pitted against Anupam Kher."